mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 135 - Interfaces With just One Realization/readme.md

 Some frameworks define an Interface as protocol to be fulfilled.

-On our [bijections](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20One%20and%20Only%20Software%20Design%20Principle/readme.md) we need to model existing real-world protocols.
+On your [bijections](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20One%20and%20Only%20Software%20Design%20Principle/readme.md) you need to model existing real-world protocols.

 Interfaces are the [MAPPER](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/What%20is%20(wrong%20with)%20software/readme.md) correspondence to protocol.